 My Fellowship in Podiatric surgery studying was at West Middlesex University Hospital for three years.
 This training included residencies in the USA, where I worked as a podiatrist in Chicago at the Weil Institute with Dr Lowell Weil Snr and his wonderful team and then completed a surgical residency in Detroit.

 I have been re-elected back onto Council of the College of Podiatry for another term.
-Currently I have been elected to one of the four Vice-Presidents of the College.
+Currently I am an elected Vice-President of the College of Podiatry.

 Previously in my time on Council I organised two annual conferences in London and Nottingham.
 Highlights was a boat trip on the Dixie Queen sailing under Tower Bridge, my new born baby son was away from me - the bridge was raised and David Blaine was hanging out in a glass box!